Skip to Main Content

 Meta-Searches

-Meta-Searches search for evidence across multiple resources.
-These tools return information from all levels of the pyramid:
+Meta-Searches (aka "federated" search engines) search for evidence across multiple resources.
+These tools return information from all levels of the pyramid.
+They can be especially useful when you're unsure which database is best suited to answer a clinical question.

 Citing Sources